What is Discovery Day and How Best to Prepare for It?

 “I always tell candidates that it’s important for them to feel comfortable with us and vice versa—because this is like a 10-year marriage at the minimum,” Evans said.

-At TWO MEN AND A TRUCK, the executive team seeks to understand what led you to their brand, Ackley said.
-In addition to getting operational questions answered, she suggests that candidates prepare themselves to answer the following questions:
+At TWO MEN AND A TRUCK, the executive team seeks to understand what led you to their brand..
+In addition to seeking answers to operational questions, Ackley suggests that candidates prepare to answer the following questions:

 • Are you excited about the future, and why?